 Demonstrative Farm and Training Centre in Agriculture

-Describes the development of an education model (Agricultural Training and Consultancy Centre) and a business model (Agrovision Demonstration Farm) to help small farmers transition from subsistence to commercial farming.
+Describes the development of an educational and business model to help small farmers transition from subsistence to commercial farming.

 Community engagement highlighted through partnership work with local schools, classes for international volunteers, and further education opportunties for local women.

 Sustainable Village Card - A Tool for Rural Development

 (Written in Finnish)

 Hämeen Kylät association has been among the first to adopt playing cards from Wales to Finland as one way of developing villages.